markevans/block_helpers/README.markdown

 Surrounding markup
 ------------------

-Use the `render` method to surround the block with markup, e.g.
+Use the `display` method to surround the block with markup, e.g.
 In the helper:

     module MyHelper

       class RoundedBox < ActionView::BlockHelper

-        def render(body)
+        def display(body)
           %(
             <div class="tl">
               <div class="tr">